Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Consulate route.
 Present the Entry Letter, passport, photos, and visa fee at the assigned Lao embassy or consulate.
 Processing usually takes 1–3 working days.
 Scenario B applicants most often use consulates in neighbouring Thailand or Vietnam.

 Pre-approved checkpoint route.
-Where the MFA authorisation specifies a visa-on-arrival unit, the employee collects the visa upon arrival.
-Same-day processing is available at these checkpoints.
+Where the MFA authorisation specifies a visa-on-arrival unit, the employee collects the visa at that checkpoint after the prior approval is already in place.
+Confirm the collection timing with your employer before travel.

 Confirm with your employer which collection route has been arranged.

 LDIF requirement.
 The Lao Digital Immigration Form (LDIF) must be submitted online within 72 hours before entry, and again within 72 hours before departure.
-It has been mandatory at all international checkpoints since 1 January 2026.
+The UK FCDO confirms the LDIF replaces paper arrival and departure cards at four checkpoints: Wattay International Airport in Vientiane, Luang Prabang International Airport, Pakse International Airport, and Lao-Thai Friendship Bridge I. A wider rollout to all international checkpoints from 1 January 2026 has been reported, but the FCDO list does not yet show it.
+Confirm LDIF applies at your entry point before you travel.
 Travellers present a QR code at the immigration counter.
 The LDIF does not replace the visa and is free to submit.

 Step 4: Employee Enters Laos on the LA-B2

-The process uses two sequential visas.
-The first is a single-entry visa for entering and applying for the Work Permit and Stay Permit.
-The second, a multiple-entry visa, is issued only after those permits are in place.
+The process usually has two visa issuances.
+The first is a single-entry LA-B2 used to enter Laos and complete the Work Permit and Stay Permit steps.
+The second is the multiple-entry visa issued after those permits are in place.

 Your initial entry stamp reflects the single-entry phase.
 Do not assume it grants multiple-entry rights.